chadracelis/dApp-Starter-Kit/README.md

 •	Metamask Extension for Google Chrome </br>
 •	Redux devtools extension </br>

-Keep note - </br>
-•	Once you compile your contracts, your artifacts will be stored under 'src/abis' so it is easier to invoke at the redux store

 Learning Resources - </br>
 •	Web3 - https://web3js.readthedocs.io/en/v1.2.0/web3-eth.html </br>
 • Solidity - https://solidity.readthedocs.io/en/v0.5.11/ </br>